John Darley

 John Darley is Warren Professor of Psychology at Princeton University, where he joined the faculty in 1968.
 Professor Darley is a former president of the American Psychological Society and recipient of numerous national awards, including the American Association for the Advancement of Science Socio-Psychological Essay Prize (with Bibb Latané), the Society of Experimental Social Psychology Distinguished Scientist Award, and the American Psychological Foundation Media Award for Distinguished Contributions in Communicating Psychology to the Public.
 He is also a Fellow of the American Academy of Arts and Sciences, the American Psychological Society, the American Psychological Association, and the Society for the Psychological Study of Social Issues.

 Much of Professor Darley's research has focused decisions and actions that have moral components or implications (e.g., decisions about whether to punish someone for a transgression).
 Related to this, he is also interested in interpersonal power, how it plays out in social interactions, and how people attempt to manage others with incentive systems.
-For a sample of Professor Darley's published work, please see below.

 Books:

-Darley, J. M., & Cooper, J. (Eds.).
+- Darley, J. M., & Cooper, J. (Eds.).
 (1998).
 Attribution and social interaction: The legacy of Edward E. Jones.
-Washington, DC: American Psychological Association.
+Washington, DC.: American Psychological Association.

-Darley, J. M., Messick, D. M., & Tyler, T. R. (Eds.).
+- Darley, J. M., Messick, D. M., & Tyler, T. R. (Eds.).
 (2001).
 Social influences on ethical behavior in organizations.
 Mahwah, NJ: Erlbaum.

-Darley, J. M, Zanna, M. P., & Roediger, H. L., III (Eds.).
+- Darley, J. M., Zanna, M. P., & Roediger, H. L., III (Eds.).
 (2003).
 The compleat academic: A career guide (2nd ed.).
 Washington, DC: American Psychological Association.

 - Latané, B., & Darley, J. M. (1970).
 The unresponsive bystander: Why doesn't he help?
 New York: Appleton-Century-Crofts.

-Robinson, P. H., & Darley, J. M. (1995).
-Justice, liability, and blame: Community views and the criminal law.
+- Robinson, P. H., & Darley, J. M. (1995).
+Justice, liability and blame: Community views and the criminal law.
 Boulder, CO: Westview Press.

 Journal Articles:

-Carlsmith, K. M, Darley, J. M., & Robinson, P. H. (2002).
+- Carlsmith, K. M., Darley, J. M., & Robinson, P. H. (2002).
 Why do we punish?
-Deterrence and just desserts as motives for punishment.
+Deterrence and just deserts as motives for punishment.
 Journal of Personality and Social Psychology, 83, 284-299.

 - Darley, J. M., Lewis, L., & Teger, A. (1973).
 Do groups always inhibit individuals' responses to potential emergencies?
 Journal of Personality and Social Psychology, 26, 395-400.